Sean-Arthur/green-areas-access/README.md

 2. Open `index.html` in your browser.

-3. Click anywhere on the map to create a buffer and see nearby green areas.
+3. Select a distance buffer from the dropdown and click on the map to create a buffer and see nearby green areas.

 ## Project Structure